Modern dos and don'ts for parents of gay kids coming out

 As Marie so wisely says: "Create a sense of diversity/openness in your home where your kids can feel comfortable if they are questioning.
 Instead of assuming someone has a boyfriend or girlfriend, use more gender-neutral terms like 'so is there anyone at the party that you like?' or 'Is your friend so-and-so dating someone new?'
 Don't assume everyone in the world is straight, and your kids will feel less out of place in your home."

-It can be as easy as reacting kindy or expressing affinity towards gay people in the news or on TV too.
+It can be as easy as reacting kindly or expressing affinity toward gay people in the news or on TV too.
 Scott says: "Casually mention your support of LGBTQ individuals in general should it come up naturally.
 Don't say anything disparaging that would make your son/daughter hesitate/reconsider coming out."

 It's important to remember you can't force someone out of the closet.
 Coming out and being outed are two very different things.
 Be patient and let your gay souffle finish cooking before you open the oven door.